Kevinpgalligan/ka/README.md

 To start the GUI, run `ka --gui`.

 ## Manual
+Note: This manual includes the latest changes to the language, and won't necessarily correspond to the version you've installed.
+To find a "frozen" version of the manual, check out the branches of the repository, like `1.1.0` and `1.2.0`.

 ### Grammar
 The basic unit of grammar is the statement.
 Multiple statements can be executed at once, separated by semi-colons: